dev-ptera/spyglass-api/README.md

 ## API

-Below is overview of each path in this API and the data returned.

 #### `account/confirmed-transactions`

 Returns a list of an account's confirmed blocks.
 There are filters available to filter the results by block type and pagination support.